sigmdel/lazmqttc/README.md

 ## 8. Log

-Application log messages produced by the `TMQTTConnection` object (defined in `mqttclass.pas` and the underlying Mosquitto library) and be viewed in the `Log` tab.
+Application log messages produced by the `TMQTTConnection` object (defined in `mqttclass.pas` and the underlying Mosquitto library) can be viewed in the `Log` tab.
 The log level is set in the Log window context menu obtained with a right mouse button click.

 ![log screenshot](images/log.jpg)